kubecost/cost-prediction-action/README.md

 prediction logic.
 E.g. for Helm, use `helm template`.
 More support planned, please open an issue describing your use case if it is not yet supported.

+The Action supports a limited set of Kubernetes object types.
+We are working to expand the set of supported types.

 The Action does not yet support prediction on only changed files.

+The Action does not provide predictions for objects/specs without container resource requests.

 ## Development